Fergarram/research-vault/🗂 Cognitive Research/📁 World Simulations/📝 World Simulations.md

 I've been playing with some ideas in a rather unorganized fashion in this [[🧠 Brain dump for the first world prototype]].
 My work, in general, is the process of familiarizing myself as much as I can with the concepts I'm developing through experimentation and prototypes.

 As I continue to discover more meaningful constructs, I'll document them here and index other helpful content as well.

+## Divine Intervention Interface Design

+Yes, it sounds pretentious but I have currently no better term.
+So let me explain the two parts of this concept:

+### Why is it "divine"?

+[[💡 Divine Intervention]] is a concept that explores the interaction between humans and artificial beings through events or entities in their [[💡 Artificial Worlds]].
+It's "divine" in the sense that the intervention comes from out of that world and produces _inexplicable_ effects in it.

+### Interface Design as in UI Design

+In order to successfully interact with any digital world, we need to have an interface that allows us to do that.
+Given the richness of interactions that socially intelligent beings may have, such an interface would not be easy to design.
+This is why Divine Intervention Interface Design is an important research space.
+It will be a crucial tool for [[📝 Developmental Training]].

 %%`SOME OLD INITIAL IDEAS`